askusay/Visualise_martini_bond_network/README.md

    * Make backbone beads smaller, `set sphere_scale, 0.5`
    * Load the all_atom structure `NCT_AA.pdb` to see the secondary structure (has to be super imposed)
 6. Notice how the network connects the chains together, which means visualisation is very important!

+### Notes:
+The script currently only supports visualising protein with one subunit or with all subunits merged together in the same .itp file (as in the tutorial above).
+Will add support for multiple .itp files (i.e. one for each protein chain) in the future